 It’s a mashup between Monopoly and Cranium and takes roughly 1 hour to complete.
 Questions throughout include reflective ones like What are you willing to work hard for? and What types of people do you work best with?

 You can go for board game sessions at schools and organisations like NUS Business School, SUTD, MENDAKI, NAFA, Ngee Ann Polytechnic, and Wantedly.

 4. Bold @ Work – career design workshops

 Life’s filled with choices: some we make easily with a snap of the finger while others…we’ll be pondering over them for weeks.
-When it comes to the working world, Bold @ Work offers MAD At Work as a support system so you’re not overwhelmed with choice overload.
+When it comes to the working world, Bold @ Work offers Do Your Life as a support system so you’re not overwhelmed with choice overload.

 Whether you’re considering a job change or a mini-life crisis, it’s a 3-day workshop that’s sure to get you back on track with your next step.

 Find out more about Bold @ Work.